Knowledge is Power.

 What is a Trillion Dollars?

 Our YouTube channel is dedicated to advancing constitutionally conservative principles and ideas.
-Sponsored by Minnesota Senate Districts 50 and 63.
-Check out the latest episode below!
+Sponsored by Minnesota Republican Senate Districts.
+Check out the most recent episodes below!

 Frequently Asked Questions